neg-0/dod-fitness/backend_docs/deployment.md

-# DoD Fitness App Backend Service - Deployment
+# Atlas Backend Service - Deployment

-This document outlines the deployment strategy and environment setup for the DoD Fitness App Backend Service.
+This document outlines the deployment strategy and environment setup for Atlas Backend Service.
 The deployment process is designed to ensure reliability, scalability, and security while facilitating continuous integration and delivery.

 ## Deployment Strategy